b-berry/rambling-enterprise/bar/README.md

   - I would employ `traceroute` to follow the various network switches from my machine to the host in question.
   - If I suspect DNS issues, I would use `dig` or `nslookup` to see domain name resolution to IP addresses configuration
   - Once I have IP address resolution, I can test connectivity directly to these IPs via `ping` to confirm DNS issues
-  - If I have root access on the server in question, I would want to check `iptables` or other firewall config for :80 :443 open if using http/https respectively
+  - If I have root access on the server in question, I would want to check `iptables` or other firewall config for `:80 && :443` open if using http and https respectively
     - I would also then check `dnsmasq` service on the host if applicable, restart to clear dns cache

 # Puppet